TheBugHuntersOfMiddleEarth/The-Fellowship-of-the-Code-2026/README.md

 Version 0.1:

 - setting up the repository
 - creating artifact and chapter files
 - working on artifact 1
 - creating chapter I of the Red Book and sharing artifact 1

 Version 0.2:

 - Simplify changelog section in README.md
 - creating flowchart status monitoring capability
 - creating a wireframe for the Ring Alert
 - describing the new feature
 - creating chapter II of the Red Book and sharing artifact 2
 - adding Bonus-Content

+Version 0.3:

+-creating a static interface of a triggered ring alarm -adding design to it
+-adding some bonus content

+Version 0.4:

+-implementic logic to our interface